 she gave me a hug, but whispered ‘you should stay away from me’ in my ear

 It often seems as though the LO values the company of the limerent, and seeks their emotional support.
 Perhaps they are flattered by the attention, but not interested romantically.
 Perhaps they are non-limerent, and so operating from a completely different set of assumptions about what friendship and love are like.
 Perhaps they are embarrassed by the attention, but also very shy or tender-hearted and can’t bear the thought of hurting the limerent’s feelings by rejecting them bluntly.
 Perhaps they just want to be friends and are irritated by the limerent’s emotional incontinence.
+Whatever the real situation, it becomes very difficult to disentangle who said what or did what or led whom on.

 Yes, LOs may sometimes be “getting something” from the limerent in a way that is selfish and transactional, but here’s the thing: so is the limerent.
 Without fail – by definition – the limerent is getting an astonishingly powerful emotional high from the company of the LO.
 And we limerents very often don’t ask nicely, or behave transparently, or admit that our friendship is not really just a friendship to us.
 We keep going back day after day to get our happy fix.
 We share intimacies, because it lights up our reward pathways and makes life seem more vital, more colourful and more exhilarating.
 We hang around waiting for the “I feel safe with you” comments, because of the thrill that gives us.